Ready vs not ready (for sexual activity)

 Year level: 9

-Sexual feelings are a usual part of adolescent change.
+Romantic and sexual feelings are a normal part of adolescent change.

-Sexual activity has physical, social, emotional and legal implications.
+Sexual activity has physical, social, emotional and legal considerations and consequences.

 Individuals are responsible for the decisions and choices they make regarding their sexual behaviour.